AGProjects/sylk-webrtc/README.md

 Sylk is a WebRTC client, from the authors of [Blink](http://icanblink.com).
 It's built using HTML and JavaScript and uses the [SylkRTC](https://github.com/AGProjects/sylkrtc.js) API.

+This repository contains the code to build the website and a companion [Electron](http://electron.atom.io) app.

 ## Features

 * Audio / video calling with SIP interoperability